-Object Properties General tab Use these fields to modify physical attributes, logging, parallelism, and other properties.
-One is the properties of the 10% of each of an object's data block is reserved for UPDATES.
-The space left (minus block overhead) is the space available for INSERTS of new rows and their overhead.
-Set a higher value for PctFree if existing rows will be updated heavily and updated values will increase row size.
-This will help prevent chaining of growing rows to other data blocks.
+1 Priority-Select a priority to use for this table when populating tables in the IM column store. • Distribute -Specify how the table is distributed among Oracle RAC instances.
+Duplicate / All-Select to duplicate data on another or on all Oracle RAC instances.
+Column Clause-Select to specify In-Memory Column Store options per column.
+Note: In a Live Reorg, the column clause is only supported if the T-Lock switch is used.
+Attribute Clustering Use these fields to apply or modify attribute clustering.
+Attribute Clustering-Select this option to apply attribute clustering to the reorganized table.
+Specify the type of attribute clustering to apply: Linear Order or Interleaved Order.
+Select the operations for which clustering is triggered: on Load and/or on Data Movement.
+Columns -Click to specify one or more columns on which to base clustering.
+Add Group-Click to specify a column group if necessary.
+Enabled for Interleaved Order clustering.
+Joins -Click to specify one or more joined columns on which to base clustering (join attribute clustering).
 LOB tab This tab only displays if you have LOB columns.
-SecureFile-Select this option to store LOBs using the SecureFile storage method and to enable additional SecureFile options from which to select.
-Note: Oracle only stores data in the row if the data is less than 4K.
-If the data is greater than 4K, then the LOB value is moved into an LOB segment.
-Other tab Use these fields to modify storage values and physical attributes for individual objects.
+SecureFile-Select this option to store LOBs using the SecureFile storage method and to enable additional SecureFile options from which to select. i Note: Oracle only stores data in the row if the data is less than 4K.
+If the data is greater than 4K, then the LOB value is moved into a LOB segment.
+Deprecated tab Use this tab to modify physical attributes and storage options applicable to features used in older versions of Oracle database, such as for Dictionary-Managed tablespaces.
 If you change values for Initial , Next , and PctIncrease , this overrides global values.
 Note: Oracle ignores the PCTUSED, FREELISTS, and FREELIST GROUPS parameters for objects in locally managed tablespaces that use automatic segment space management (ASSM).
 Encryption tab This tab only displays if you have encrypted objects.
 It is recommended that you provide the encryption password to ensure that the reorganization is successful.
 Note: If you use the exchange partition or online switch to reorganize a table that uses Transparent Data Encryption (TDE), you must supply the encryption password.
 If you did not provide a password when you created the table, you cannot reorganize the table with methods.
+1

 Tablespace Use this section to override the global tablespace specification if necessary.
-See Select Global Reorganization Options on page 76 for more information.
-Sorted Reorg Perform sorted reorg-Select this option if you want to sort a table's data by a certain index.
+See Select Global Reorganization Options on page 70 for more information.
+Sorted Reorg Perform sorted reorg -Select this option if you want to sort a table's data by a certain index.
 Then select the index to sort by from the Index to Use field.
-Add Index To add an index, select a table and click Add Index .
-Once you add an index, you can modify or drop it from the Customize Object Allocations page.
-Note: If you want to create a partitioned index, it must be locally partitioned.
+Add Index (Reorg Manager) To add an index, select a table and click Add Index.
+Once you add an index, you can modify or drop it from the Customize Object Allocations page. i Note: If you want to create a partitioned index, it must be locally partitioned.
 You cannot create a globally partitioned index.
-To modify or drop an index, select the index and click Modify Index or Drop Index .
-Long LONG Columns Indicates whether or not the object includes one or more long LONG columns.
+To modify or drop an index, select the index and click Modify Index or Drep Index.
+Long LONG Columns Drop Index.
+Indicates whether or not the object includes one or more long LONG columns.
 Segment Allocation Use this section to view current allocation, as well as post- reorganization allocation estimates.

-- 3. Click Next to proceed to the next page. - For a LiveReorg, see Choose a Scheduling Method (LiveReorg) for next steps. - For a Standard Reorg or for the Partitioning Wizard, see Schedule Script Execution for next steps.
+- 3. Click Next to proceed to the next page. - For a LiveReorg, see Choose a Scheduling Method (LiveReorg)for next steps. - For a Standard Reorg or for the Partitioning Wizard, see Schedule Script Execution in Wizards for next steps.